-- Maximum time limit: 7 minutes.
-A 30 second grace period is allowed, after which one point will be deducted from that evaluation item dealing with rate.
+- Maximum time limit: 10 minutes.
+A 30 second grace period is allowed, after which one point wil be deducted from that evaluation item dealing with rate.

 Criteria for Evaluation:

-- The extent to which a direct and well-defined response to the question chosen was provided.
+- The extent to which the chosen material demonstrated quality.